eslint/rfcs/designs/2019-move-to-async-api/README.md

 - ~~resolveFileGlobPatterns()~~ (delete)
 - [static compareResultsByFilePath()](#-new-methods) (new)

-Initially the `ESLint` class will be a wrapper around `CLIEngine`, modifying return types.
+Initially the `LinterShell` class will be a wrapper around `CLIEngine`, modifying return types.
 Later it can take on a more independent shape as `CLIEngine` gets more deprecated.

 #### ● Constructor